zhenzey/zhenzey-person-website/content/publication/ATS-2022/index.md

 ---
-title: 'Rapid mechanical property prediction and de novo design of three-dimensional spider webs through graph and GraphPerceiver neural networks'
+title: 'Hierarchical Multiresolution Design of Bioinspired Structural Composites Using Progressive Reinforcement Learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+ - Chi-Hua Yu -
-  - Wei Lu
+ - Bor-Yann Tseng
  - admin
+ - Cheng-Che Tung
+ - Elena Zhao
+ - Zhi-Fan Ren
+ - Sheng-Sheng Yu
+ - Po-Yu Chen
+ - Chuin-Shan Chen
  - Markus J. Buehler

 # Author notes (optional)
 # author_notes: